finprogrammer/RAG_AWS_Bedrock/README.md

 # AWS Bedrock Blog Generators (Vanilla + RAG) — Mono-Repo

-This repository contains **two AWS Lambda projects** that generate blog posts with Amazon Bedrock and store outputs in Amazon S3.
+This repository contains two AWS Lambda projects that generate blog posts using Amazon Bedrock and store the outputs in Amazon S3.
+The functions can be triggered via an API client (e.g., Postman) through API Gateway.

 1. **Project A — Simple Blog Generator (Vanilla LLM)**
    - Lambda function that takes a `blog_topic`, calls a Bedrock foundation model, and uploads the generated text to S3.